How to Beat Inflation

 How to Beat Inflation When You Have Debt

-If you have a lot of debt with variable interest rates, list them and prioritize them in order of damage potential (high variable-interest rate accounts should take precedence over lower variable-rate or fixed-rate accounts).
-If you have variable rate loans with an option to fix the interest rate and can’t pay off the balance quickly, consider converting them – even if the new rate is higher.
+If you have a lot of debt with variable interest rates, list them and prioritize them in order of damage potential (it's a good idea to prioritize high variable-interest rate accounts over lower variable-rate or fixed-rate accounts).

 Try to pay off as much high-interest or variable rate debt as possible.
 The two most popular strategies for debt acceleration are the debt avalanche and debt snowball methods.